-Obviously, burning alcohol to determine its strength is not convenient, so the next step in the Russian history of vodka industry was to attract the Western experience: to determine the amount of alcohol began to use areometers (alcoholmeters) - the devices to determine the content alcohol, which was already been extensively used in the leading Western countries.
+Obviously, burning alcohol to determine its strength is not convenient, so the next step in the Russian history of the vodka industry was to borrow the Western experience: determine the amount of alcohol with areometers (alcoholmeters) - the devices to determine the content of alcohol—they were already extensively used in the leading Western countries.

-Alcoholmeters of the 19th century created for the use in the mild climate of Western countries, gave the poor results in the conditions of Russian temperatures besides there were different methods of measuring the volume and strength of alcohol.
-These premises served as an incentive to activation of the domestic science in the studies of solution properties of alcohols.
+Alcoholmeters of the 19th century created for use in Western countries' mild climate gave poor results in Russian temperatures.
+Besides, there were different methods of measuring the volume and strength of alcohol.
+These premises served as an incentive to activate the domestic science in the studies of alcohols' solution properties.

 Mendeleev held a serious study of aqueous-alcoholic solutions.
-While working on his doctoral dissertation Mendeleev studied the change of specific mass of the alcohol solution with the concentration and temperature.
+While working on his doctoral dissertation, Mendeleev studied the change of the alcohol solution's specific mass with the concentration and temperature.

 It also appears that the solution density nonlinearly varies with the alcohol concentration change.
-Surprising fact: the volume of water and alcohol separately are almost always greater than the volume of the solution obtained by mixing these components.
+Surprisingly, the volume of water and alcohol separately is almost always greater than the solution obtained by mixing these components.
 The reduction of the volume of aqueous-alcohol solution, now known as contraction, reaches its maximum when the alcohol concentration in the solution is 50 to 60 percent by weight, see. the graph:

-Our calculator calculates the mass and volume fraction of ethyl alcohol in the aqueous-alcoholic solution of 2 liquids with different alcohol content by linear approximation by aqueous-alcohol solution tables of the mass and volume concentration and temperature (see Table 1 and Table 2 of ).
+Our calculator calculates ethyl alcohol's mass and volume concentration in the aqueous-alcoholic solution of 2 liquids with a different alcohol content by linear approximation by aqueous-alcohol solution tables concentration and temperature (see Table 1 and Table 2 of ).

 The amount of liquid can be set as the weight in grams or as the volume in milliliters.
-The volume of liquid depends on the temperature, so for the case of setting the number of fluid through the volume, it is necessary to enter the temperature at which this volume is valid.
-Alcohol amount is usually expressed as a percentage of volume (% vol) that is not an unambiguous value without the temperature info (if not specified, it usually refers to the temperature of 20 ° C).
+The volume of liquid depends on the temperature, so in setting the number of fluid through the volume, it is necessary to enter the temperature at which this volume is valid.
+Alcohol amount is usually expressed as a percentage of volume (% vol) that is not an unambiguous value without the temperature info (if not specified, it usually refers to 20 ° C).
 It would be much more accurate to indicate the amount in percentage by weight, which does not depend on temperature.
-Alas, traditions are very difficult to brake.
+Alas, traditions are tough to break.

-Very few people will be able to accept the fact that vodka would be immediately "less strong".
-In fact, 40% volume percent at the temperature of 20 ° C is only 33% weight percent.
+Very few people will accept the fact that vodka would be immediate "less strong".
+In fact, 40% volume percent at 20 ° C is only 33% weight percent.
 Nobody will be reducing the strength of such a strategic beverage voluntarily :)

 1) Tables for determining ethanol amount in the aqueous-alcoholic solutions.
 Volume I. Moscow Publisher IPC standards.